 - HIV Post Exposure Prophylaxis (PEP)- a course of medication that can stop you from becoming HIV positive after you have been exposed to the virus.
 You need to commence treatment within 72 hours of exposure.
 1800 PEP NOW (1800 737 669) for more information

 - Pre Exposure Prophylaxis (PrEP) – the use of antiretroviral drugs, taken by HIV negative people to prevent HIV infection.
-For further information about PrEP click here
+For further information about PrEP click link above.

 All services are confidential.
 Medicare cards may be required for specialist services.